tikan/rmock/README.rst

 Testing
 ============
-Tests use `nose <http://somethingaboutorange.com/mrl/projects/nose/>` and are located in tests directory.
+Tests use `nose <http://somethingaboutorange.com/mrl/projects/nose/>`_ and are located in tests directory.
-Before running tests dependecies should be installed, using **pip install -r requirements.txt**
+Before running them dependecies should be installed, using **pip install -r requirements.txt** command.